Kathmandu Valley Heritage Walks in paperback (second edition)

 The first thing local people in Kathmandu say when they read it is ….
 “I never knew this place even existed!”

-The second thing they say is they want it for their children to learn about Kathmandu Valley.
+The second thing locals say is they want it for their children to learn about Kathmandu Valley.

 Both of these things are very rewarding to hear.
 For people visiting Nepal, this book will bring you to places not written about anywhere else or in such detail or created in a way to make it so easy to follow.